ThomasPiergiovanni/P7/README.md

 ### 5.2.
 How to.
 * Go to the app url e.g. http://localhost:5000/ if deployed locally.
-* Type your question in the text box e.g. "Salut Grandpy, connais tu l'adresse de la Tour Eiffel?".
+* Type your question in the text box e.g. "Salut Grandpy, connais tu l'adresse de la Tour Eiffel?" or "Sais-tu ou se trouve l'Arc de Triomphe?".
 Your question and the program answer will be displayed in the chat box.
 A map will also dispaly that location if the program found it.
 * You can ask questions, till you get bored.